sandstorm-io/sandstorm-rawapi-example/README.md

 1. Get a Linux machine.
 2. Install the Clang C++ compiler version 3.4 or later.
-3. Install [Cap'n Proto](https://capnproto.org) 0.5.0 or newer.
-(As of this writing, 0.5.0 isn't out yet; install the latest code from git.)
+3. Install [Cap'n Proto](https://capnproto.org).
+You'll need to use the latest code from git, not a release version, because Sandstorm and Cap'n Proto are developed together and Sandstorm uses unreleased features from Cap'n Proto.
 4. Install [Sandstorm](https://github.com/sandstorm-io/sandstorm) and make sure it is successfully running locally.
 5. Clone this git repo.
 6. CD to the repo and `make dev`.